Chris Harris (journalist): Acquisitions

 While Harris has owned several exotic cars, such as a Ferrari FF, most of the cars Harris reviews are loaned to him by manufacturers.
 Manufacturers often give automotive journalists press cars, in the hope that a reviewer will give the new car a positive review that boost the car's sales.
 Harris receives many press cars, sometimes for extended periods of time.
 Harris has even received cars for up to six months, such as an Audi RS 6.
 Harris is often characterised as passionate and comical in his reviews of press cars, saying in one review of the Audi RS 6: "life is incomplete without you".

 Funding

 In Harris's early career, magazines such as Autocar and Evo paid him for his writing as a journalist.
 As his career progressed, Harris began to branch out on his own.
-Throughout the production of /CHRIS HARRIS ON CARS on the /DRIVE YouTube channel, he depended partially on sponsorship from various brands and through YouTube advertising revenue.
-Eventually, the /DRIVE channel switched partially to /DRIVE+, a paid subscription channel.
+Throughout the production of Chris Harris on Cars on the Drive YouTube channel, he depended partially on sponsorship from various brands and through YouTube advertising revenue.
+Eventually, the Drive channel switched partially to Drive+, a paid subscription channel.
 In his current production series, Chris Harris on Cars, Harris supports both himself and cameraman/editor Neil Carey.
 Occasionally, Harris posts videos featuring sponsored content, from brands like Pirelli.
-He also receives compensation from NBCSN for his regular television series, /DRIVE.
+He also receives compensation from NBCSN for his regular television series, Drive.

-Controversies

-Ferrari

-Harris was banned from reviewing Ferrari cars on 2 February 2011, after writing an article titled, "How Ferrari Spins".
-In his article, he criticised the firm for trying "to win every test (review) at any cost" and called it a "profoundly irritating" brand.
-He also gave his opinion that an automotive journalist is forced to please Ferrari with a positive review in order to maintain a relationship with the brand.
-Though he was banned from reviewing Ferrari cars supplied by the company, Harris was still able to review several Ferraris unofficially by borrowing cars bought by friends such as Pink Floyd drummer Nick Mason.

-In late 2013, Harris and Ferrari reconciled, and he has since officially reviewed many Ferraris.

-Lamborghini

-In 2014, Harris was banned from reviewing Lamborghini cars, because of an article he wrote entitled "Lamborghinis Are The Perfect Cars For People Who Can't Drive", in which he criticised many characteristics of the Lamborghini brand, saying their "future is bleak".
-Harris stated that the brand "can't support its looks with adequate (driving) dynamics".
-He also noted several Lamborghini malfunctions: in one case, as he was driving, "the brakes (on the Lamborghini) caught fire".
-Consequently, Lamborghini ended the relationship with Harris.
-Harris has recently (as of December 2017) started reviewing Lamborghinis again by driving the Lamborghini Huracán under his Chris Harris Drives brand hosted by Top Gear.